mrfuzball08/mrfuzball08/README.md

 # HELLO THERE 👋
 ## ABOUT ME:
-### * I LOVE APP DEVELOPMENT AND DATABASES, I LOVE FEDORA LINUX, I LOVE WRITING IN ALL CAPS
+### * I LOVE APP DEVELOPMENT AND DATABASES, I LOVE LINUX, I LOVE WRITING IN ALL CAPS
 ### * I usually develop data analysis, report-oriented apps, I like dashboards and synthesized info for decision making.

 ### 🌱 Looking forward to learn desktop app/tools development